Skip to content Skip to sidebar Skip to footer

 When you get your tallow ready, you will need containers to store the product.
 Glass jars or airtight plastic containers are the best.
 You should ensure the tallow cools before sealing it in the containers.

-Now that you have all the stuff, let us go through how to make beef tallow step by step.
-This process will take time, but is pretty easy and rewarding in the end:
+Now that you have all the stuff, let’s go through how to make beef tallow step by step.
+This process will take time, but it is pretty easy and rewarding in the end:

 Step 1: Cut the Suet into Small Pieces